This tutorial follows on from our other video, Using Poliigon textures in 3DS Max with Arnold.

 - Connect the add node to the roughness input of the Arnold shader.

-- Adjust scaling via the texture node and strength via the color correction node.
+- Adjust scaling via the texture node and strength via the multiply node.

 - Create a new image texture node and load in the scratches texture (use the greyscale white scratches on a black background)), be sure to click on override in the color space options so the gamma is set to 1.0.